telerik/scaffold-templates-core/README.md

 ![adding templates](https://github.com/telerik/scaffold-templates-core/wiki/2018-11-19_0849.png)

 Make sure to exclude the folder from the project so that those files are not compiled.
-Or you can include the exclude manually in the *.csproj* file:
+Or you can add the exclude statement manually in the *.csproj* file:

 ```xml
   <ItemGroup>